BeniIfland/Pharmacist_Agent_App/evaluation_plan.md

 ## Evaluation Purpose

-The goal of this evaluation is to verify that the agentic assitant app bahaves in a correct, safe and predictable manner.
+The goal of this evaluation is to verify that the agentic assistant app bahaves in a correct, safe and predictable manner.
 The evaluation was focused on:
 - Correct execution of multi-step conversational flows with predictable tool calls
 - Proper enforcement of safety constraints (no medical advice)
 - Robust handling of incomplete, ambiguous, or changing user inputs
 - Clear separation between deterministic tool logic and LLM-based phrasing and decisision making

-This evaluation is qualitative and behavior-based, reflecting how the agent would be tested as a POC or internal review rather than large-scale production deployment.
+This evaluation is qualitative and behavior-based, reflecting how the agent would be tested as a POC or internal review rather than large-scale production deployment, however a small section in the end is dedicated to such evaluation.

 ---
 ## Methodology